Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/COVID-19 SIR-Modelling.md

 - *p*  Proportion of population at risk of severe disease
 - *N*  Size of population

-See source code on my [GitHub](https://github.com/Matt-Jennings-GitHub).
+See source code on my [GitHub](https://github.com/Matt-Jennings-GitHub) for parameter values used.